Making Movies and Working with STK Models

 1. Open Notepad++ or WordPad.

-2. Click on File > Open in the file type drop-down menu and select All Documents (*.*) if using WordPad.
+2. In the File menu, select Open and select All Documents (*.*) if using WordPad.
 Leave it as All Types (*.*) if using Notepad + +.

 4. Note the last two articulation in the file.
 This file defines when to articulate (in this case, open and close) Imaging_Barrel_Door and the duration of the articulations.
-When we make our movie, we will see that the door is opening before the first image collection and remains open during the image collection.
+When you create your movie, you will see that the door is opening before the first image collection and remains open during the image collection.

 1. Return to STK.